 Can women use Melanotan 2?

-What is the difference between Melanotan 1 and Melanotan 2?
+What’s the difference between Melanotan 1 and Melanotan 2?

-It was FDA-approved as Scenesse in 2019 for erythropoietic protoporphyria at roughly $49,000 per implant.
-MT-2 is cheaper, faster-acting, and delivers the libido and appetite effects.
-The tradeoff is a broader side effect profile.
+Melanotan 1 (afamelanotide) is the linear 13-amino-acid version that targets MC1R more selectively.
+It tans you without the sexual or appetite effects, because it doesn’t cross into the brain.
+It’s FDA-approved as Scenesse for erythropoietic protoporphyria at roughly $49,000 per implant.
+MT-2 is cheaper, faster, and brings the libido and appetite effects along, with a broader side effect profile as the tradeoff.

 Final Verdict

-MT-2 has a small but remarkably consistent clinical evidence base.
-The tanning data goes back nearly 30 years.
-The sexual function research produced an 85% response rate and led directly to an FDA-approved drug.
+MT-2 has a small but remarkably consistent evidence base.
+The tanning research goes back nearly 30 years.
+The sexual-function work hit an 85% response rate and led straight to an FDA-approved drug.
+Appetite suppression showed up in every trial and lines up with everything we know about the melanocortin system, which is now behind three approved drugs: Vyleesi for sexual dysfunction, Scenesse for EPP, and Imcivree for genetic obesity.

 Related Reading